microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

 - Explain the purpose of using function calling.
 - Setup Function Call using the Azure Open AI Service.
-- Design effective function calls for your applications use case.
+- Design effective function calls for your application's use case.

 ## Scenario: improving our chatbot with functions